SoftwareMarbles/lazy/README.md

                 apiVersion: "5.0"
 # Each file is run through this pipeline.
 engine_pipeline:
     bundle:                     # bundle: - run engines asynchronously (in parallel)
         - file-stats:
         - sequence:               # pullreq engine depends on github-access, so we run them sequentially
             - github-access:
             - pullreq:
         - sequence:               # Linters.
 Run any and all linters
             - bundle:               # in parallel,
                 - emcc:
                 - css:
                 - html:
                 - eslint:
                 - yaml:
                 - stylelint:
                 - php-l:
                 - pmd-java:
                 - tidy-html:
             - postp:                # apply postprocessor to their output
             - reducer:              # and, finally, limit the number of reported errors
                 maxWarningsPerRule: 5     # allow up to 5 warnings for same rule-id
-          maxWarningsPerFile: 300   # allow up to 150 warnings per file
+                maxWarningsPerFile: ${MAX_WARNINGS_PER_FILE} # read max warnings per file from environment
 engines: # each of these engines can be left out and other custom or official engines may be added
     eslint:
         image: getlazy/eslint-engine:latest